surma/surma.dev/content/things/rust-to-webassembly.md

 ### LTO

 We’ll probably have to make our peace with the fact that once we can’t avoid having a code path for panics in our code base.
 While we can try and mitigate the impact of panics (and we will do that!), there is a rather powerful optimization that will often yield some significant code saving.
-This optimization pass is provided by LLVM and is called [LTO (Link-Time Optimization)][lto]. `rustc` compiles and optimizes each crate, and only then doe it link it everything into the final binary.
+This optimization pass is provided by LLVM and is called [LTO (Link-Time Optimization)][lto]. `rustc` compiles and optimizes each crate, and only then does it link it everything into the final binary.
 However, there are certain optimizations that only become apparent _after_ linking.
 For example, many functions have different branches depending on the input.
 During compile time, you can only see the invocations of the functions from within the same crate.
 At link time, you know _all_ possible invocations of any given function, which means it might now be possible to eliminate some of these code branches.

 LTO is turned off by default, as it is quite a costly optimization that can slow down compile times significantly, especially in bigger crates.
 It can be enabled through one of `rustc`’s many [codegen options], which you control in the `profile` section of your `Cargo.toml`.
 Specifically, we need to add this line to our `Cargo.toml` to enable LTO in release builds: